 Can you do anything about it?

-Some people also report that eating things high in probiotics helps.
-(L0w-carb yogurt, for example).
+Some people also report that eating things high in probiotics helps. (e.g. l0w-carb yogurt).
 The science around this is pretty new, but there is some (limited) evidence that it can help.

-A lot of people start a high-protein diet and find that protein-shakes are a great way to meet their daily needs without having to eat a lot of meat.
-(They are.. in fact, almost all fit/healthy people out there drink protein shakes on a regular basis for this reason).
-Unfortunately, most protein shakes contain high amounts of lactose, and even people who don’t realize they are lactose intolerant find out that they are, when they start drinking whey protein.
-(It’s ULTRA concentrated lactose).
-If you feel bloated and nauseated after drinking protein shakes, or eating protein bars, you might consider switching to a brand that doesn’t have lactose.
+A lot of people start a high-protein diet and find that protein shakes are a great way to meet their daily needs without having to eat a lot of meat.
+Almost all fit/healthy people out there drink protein shakes on a regular basis for this reason.
+Unfortunately, most protein shakes contain high amounts of lactose.
+Even people who don’t realize they are lactose intolerant find out that they are when they start drinking whey protein (it’s ultra concentrated lactose).
+If you feel bloated and nauseated after drinking protein shakes or eating protein bars, you might consider switching to a brand that doesn’t have lactose.
 I put together a list of recommendations, including some that are lactose-free.

 A lesson in cheating

-You wouldn’t offer a recovering alcoholic “just a little” drink would you?
-So why on earth do people think it’s okay to offer someone trying to recover from a carb addiction “just a little ice cream”??
-(And believe me, people will offer… and try to convince you that “a little won’t hurt”, or “why don’t you have some?
-I’m sure there’s only a few calories in it.”….
+You wouldn’t offer a recovering alcoholic “just a little” drink, would you?
+So why on earth do people think it’s okay to offer someone trying to recover from a carb addiction “just a little ice cream”?
+(And believe me, people will offer and try to convince you that “a little won’t hurt”, or “why don’t you have some?
+I’m sure there are only a few calories in it.”
 Don’t blow things up.
 Just say no.

-There have been hundreds — probably even thousands of reputable scientific studies that PROVE carb addictions are every bit as difficult to overcome as substance addictions (largely because, as I mentioned above, this stuff is EVERYWHERE so it’s impossible to distance yourself from it).
+There have been hundreds—probably even thousands of reputable scientific studies that prove carb addiction is every bit as difficult to overcome as substance addictions.
+This is largely because, as I mentioned above, this stuff is everywhere, so it’s impossible to distance yourself from it.
 Be strong.
 You can do it.
-And it IS WORTH IT!!!!!
+And it is worth it.